juicedata/juicefs/docs/en/deployment/production_deployment_recommendations.md

 # Production Deployment Recommendations

-This article aims to give some recommendations when deploying JuiceFS to a production environment, so please read the following in advance and carefully.
+This document provides deployment recommendations for JuiceFS community edition in production environments, focusing on monitoring metric collection, automatic metadata backup, trash configuration, background tasks of clients, client log rolling, and command-line auto-completion, to ensure the stability and reliability of the file system.

 ## Metrics Collection and Visualization

-Be sure to collect and visualize the monitoring metrics for your JuiceFS client through Grafana, as described in this [documentation](../administration/monitoring.md).
+It is necessary to collect monitoring metrics from JuiceFS clients and visualize them using Grafana, allowing for real-time monitoring of file system performance and health status, as described in this [documentation](../administration/monitoring.md).

 ## Automatic Metadata Backup